 © 2014 Tony Barrell

-Tony Barrell is a writer, pop historian and etymologist who has investigated other popular phrases, such as “hunky dory“, “toy boy“, “holiday-maker” and “hanky-panky“.
-Tony’s new book, The Beatles on the Roof, is out now in the UK.
+Tony Barrell is a writer, pop historian and etymologist who has investigated other popular phrases, such as “hunky dory“, “toy boy“, “holiday-maker“, “hanky-panky“, and “without further ado”.
+Tony’s new book, Rock’n’Roll London, is out now.
 More information here.